Optical ring resonators: Optical coupling

-One more feature about optical coupling is the critical coupling.
+To maximize power transfer from the input waveguide to the optical ring resonator, critical coupling is the target.
 The critical coupling shows that no light is passing through the waveguide after the light beam is coupled into the optical ring resonator.
 The light will be stored and lost inside the resonator thereafter.

 Lossless coupling is when no light is transmitted all the way through the input waveguide to its own output; instead, all of the light is coupled into the ring waveguide (such as what is depicted in the image at the top of this page).
 For lossless coupling to occur, the following equation must be satisfied: